This article was originally posted at 11:03 a.m. CDT. It was updated at 12:22 p.m.

-According to DTN Lead Analyst Todd Hultman, Friday's new U.S. ending stocks estimates were bearish for corn, neutral for soybeans and wheat; the 2019-20 world ending stocks estimates were neutral for corn, soybeans and wheat; the Grain Stocks report was roughly neutral for corn and soybeans and slightly bullish for wheat.
+According to DTN Lead Analyst Todd Hultman, Tuesday's new U.S. ending stocks estimates were bullish for corn and wheat, neutral in terms of expectations for soybeans, while the world ending stocks estimates were neutral for corn, soybeans and wheat.

 For DTN's exclusive audio comments on today's reports, visit: http://listen.aghost.net/…